The First (TV series): Critical response

-The series has been met with a positive response from critics upon its premiere.
+The series was met with a mildly positive response from critics upon its premiere.
 On the review aggregation website Rotten Tomatoes, the series holds an approval rating of 68% with an average rating of 6.3 out of 10, based on 59 reviews.
 The website's critical consensus reads, "Sean Penn gives an intensely poignant performance as the driven but conflicted Tom Hagerty in The First's rather slow-moving first season."
-Metacritic, which uses a weighted average, assigned the series a score of 61 out of 100 based on 28 critics, indicating "generally favorable reviews."
+Metacritic, which uses a weighted average, assigned the series a score of 61 out of 100 based on 28 critics, indicating "generally favorable reviews".

-John Anderson of the Wall Street Journal wrote: "This is not a space show, or at least it won’t be till the end of the season.
+John Anderson of the Wall Street Journal wrote: "This is not a space show, or at least it won't be till the end of the season.
 But it does what it does with a high degree of intelligence. ...
-There’s nothing pedestrian about The First, though.
+There's nothing pedestrian about The First, though.
 It orbits high above the cable traffic."

-Matt Zoller Seitz of New York Magazine notes that some have given the series negative reviews and says "Not all of the series’ risks pay off, and the overall approach is so counterintuitive that it’s bound to frustrate audiences who expected more of a problem-solving space mission story along the lines of Apollo 13 or The Martian."
-But gives the series a positive review saying "it weaves a spell that’s somewhere between a ’90s John Wells drama (think ER or The West Wing) and a slowed-down TV answer to Terrence Malick (The Tree of Life especially)."
+Matt Zoller Seitz of New York Magazine notes that some have given the series negative reviews and says "Not all of the series' risks pay off, and the overall approach is so counterintuitive that it's bound to frustrate audiences who expected more of a problem-solving space mission story along the lines of Apollo 13 or The Martian."
+But gives the series a positive review saying "it weaves a spell that's somewhere between a '90s John Wells drama (think ER or The West Wing) and a slowed-down TV answer to Terrence Malick (The Tree of Life especially)."

 Willa Paskin of Slate.com wrote: "The First is a glossy, often-inert tale of devotion and spaceflight.
 Its first two episodes treat inevitabilities as questions, and unfold with the zip of a DVR-ed sporting event for which you already read the box score. ...
 But The First does get better after its first two episodes (before getting worse again) by jettisoning inevitability. ...
-As flawed as I found the first season, I’ll admit, it hooked me enough that I’m interested to see how they live life on Mars."
+As flawed as I found the first season, I'll admit, it hooked me enough that I'm interested to see how they live life on Mars."

 Alan Sepinwall of Rolling Stone wrote: "The First is under no burden to be as quippy or feel-good as The Martian, as awestruck as The Right Stuff, as gee-whiz as Apollo 13 or From the Earth to the Moon.
 But it needs to have some compelling reason to tell this story, in this way, and it never really finds one."